DongMinDMK/DongMinDMK/README.md

 <div align=center>

-### 👋 WELCOME!!
-This is my DongMinDMK Repo's.
-Good to see you and glad to see you again.
+### 👋 Good to see you and glad to see you again.
 Nice to meet you!  👋

 </div>